matthewearl/matthewearl.github.io/_posts/2015-07-28-switching-eds-with-python.md

 [downloaded from the dlib sourceforge repository](http://sourceforge.net/ projects/dclib/files/dlib/v18.10/shape_predictor_68_face_landmarks.dat.bz2).

 ##2.
-Aligning faces with a procrustes analysis.
+Aligning faces with a procrustes analysis

 So at this point we have our two landmark matrices, each row having coordinates to a particular facial feature (eg. the 30th row gives the coordinates of the